 Download from Traxsource.

-His career began when he joined Fela Anikulapo-Kuti’s Egypt 80, where he played keyboards for 7 years (1979-1986).
+His career began when he joined Fela Anikulapo-Kuti’s Egypt 80 with whom he played keyboards for 7 years, between 1979 and 1986.
 Fela was the founder of the style of music known as Afrobeat.
-The music is a blend of complex but highly danceable funk grooves together with Nigerian traditional music (including Hi-Life) and African percussion.
+This music is a blend of complex but highly danceable funk grooves together with Nigerian traditional music (including Hi-Life) and African percussion.
 Underpinning the Jazz horns and solos from other instruments, as well as rhythmical singing.

-Sosimi released his second album – ‘You No Fit Touch Am’ – 8 years after on Wah Wah 45’s.
+He released his second album – ‘You No Fit Touch Am’ – some 8 years after on Wah Wah 45’s.
 A label where he delivered most of his music since.
 With tracks such as ‘Turn You No Fit Touch Am’ and a dub version of ‘You No Fit Touch Am’.
-Not to mention ‘TMI (Too Much Information)’ under various remix packages.
+This in addition to ‘TMI (Too Much Information)’ under various remix packages.
 Beginning with DJ Spen and Thommy Davis‘ rework on Quantize Recordings.
-But also DJ Said‘s one on Fatsouls Records) and Jephté Guillaume‘s revamp on Rainy City.
+But also DJ Said‘s one on Fatsouls Records).
+Then Jephté Guillaume‘s revamp on Rainy City.
 With a remix pack of ‘E Go Betta’ and ‘I Don’t Care’ followin’ back in March 2017 on… Wah Wah 45’s.
 And a rework of ‘Turbulent Times’ by the likes of Armonica seein’ the light 16 months after on MoBlack Records.